mosip/documentation/docs/registration-client-home-page.md

     4. To mark the completion of this approval process, they need to click on **Authenticate** and provide their credentials.
     5. On successful authentication, approved/rejected packets will be removed from here and be seen on the **Application Upload** page.

-* Re-registrations: All the registrations which are being marked with the RE-REGISTER status is listed here.
+* **Re-registrations**: All the registrations which are being marked with the RE-REGISTER status is listed here.

 ### Dashboard:
 On clicking Dashboard, the Registration client dashboard HTML template is rendered.
 Default dashboard displays information about the operator, Packets and the Sync Activities.